neuronsimulator/nrn/docs/python/modelspec/programmatic/topology/geometry.rst

-.. data:: diam_changed
+.. data:: h.diam_changed = 1

-    Syntax:
-        ``h.diam_changed = 1``

-    Description:
     Signals the system that the coefficient matrix needs to be recalculated.

     This is not needed since \ ``Ra`` is now a section variable and automatically sets diam_changed whenever any sections Ra is changed.
     Changing diam or any pt3d value will cause it to be set automatically.

     .. note::